toneloc/stable-channels/README.md

 Your counterparty will need to run a similar command, and the Stable Channels software should do the rest.

-Logs for the Stable Receiver a are written to `stablelog1.json` file  and logs for the Stable Provider are written to the `stablelog2.json` file.
+Stablechannel balance results for the Stable Receiver are written to the `stablelog1.json` file  and logs for the Stable Provider are written to the `stablelog2.json` file.

 ##  Payout matrix